zetasuna/LoraFog/test.md

 // Package device implements LoraDevice, a binary (CBOR) serial communication handler.
 // It is used for LoRa links between Vehicle and Gateway. package device

-// CHANGELOG (refactor v2):
-// - Added new binary-based LoraDevice (no simulation, unlike Arduino)
-// - Uses Serial.ReadBytes() and WriteBytes() for CBOR payloads
-// - Safe close and structured logging (slog)

 import (
 	"encoding/binary"